outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

    registry.fqdn[:port]/[namespace/]repository[:tag | @<image-ID>]
    ```

    1. Default registry can be ommitted.
+Others like `quay.io` must be provided.
    2. The *namespace* part means a registered account in the registry.
 It can be an individual user name or an organization name like "kong".
    3. *repository* is the default *name* of an image like "ubuntu" and "kong-gateway".
    4. *tag* is a string.
 Default to *latest*.
    5. *image id* comprises a SHA256 *digest* like *@sha256:abea36737d98dea6109e1e292e0b9e443f59864b*.

    Specifying an image by tag can always gets the latest updates.
-For example, every time *ubuntu:22.04* or *kong/kong:3.4* is updated, it refers to a new image with different digest (e.g. fix CVEs or introduce CVEs).
+For example, every time a patch release is released (e.g. *kong/kong:3.4.5*), *kong/kong:3.4* refers to that patch version `3.4.5` with a different digest.
 On the other hand, an image specified by digest always is pinned to that specific image.
 See [Pin actions to a full length commit SHA for security concerns](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions#using-third-party-actions).
 4. C/S mode.
    1. Client: user command line (i.e. *docker image ls*)
-   2. Server: local/remote *docker-engine* (i.e. *systemctl start docker*).
+   2. Server: local/remote [docker-engine](#daemon) (i.e. *systemctl start docker*).
 5. [Layer storage](https://docs.docker.com/storage/storagedriver/) uses Union FS (recall that Live CD on USB stick requires Union FS).
-Only the topmost (container storage layer) is writable and volatile.
+Only the topmost (container storage layer) is writable, but volatile.

    Of the Union FS, *overlay2* is recommended over *aufs*.
 Either enable *overlay2* in kernel or build external module. *devicemapper* is also used in CentOS/RHEL.
 Pay attention to [CentOS/RHEL 的用户需要注意的事项](https://yeasy.gitbooks.io/docker_practice/content/image/rm.html#centosrhel-%E7%9A%84%E7%94%A8%E6%88%B7%E9%9C%80%E8%A6%81%E6%B3%A8%E6%84%8F%E7%9A%84%E4%BA%8B%E9%A1%B9) if *devicemapper* driver *loop-lvm* mode is used.